 A truly international production, Gods of Egypt is a collaborative feature drawing creative and technical teams from around the world.

-The film’ s stunningly visual experience, intricate special effects and detailed setting are the result of some of the industries most talented artists including Australia’ s Iloura and Rising Sun Pictures as well as cutting edge VFX, animation and design companies from the United States, Tippett Studios, who assisted in stop-motion and computer generated animation; and Aaron Sims Company, who played a key role in character design.
-Montreal’ s RODEO FX participated as well, providing valuable expertise in creating environment.
+The film’s stunningly visual experience, intricate special effects and detailed setting are the results of some of the industry’s most talented artists including Australia’s Iloura and Rising Sun Pictures as well as cutting-edge VFX, animation and design companies from the United States, Tippett Studios, who assisted in stop-motion and computer-generated animation; and Aaron Sims Company, who played a key role in character design.
+Montreal’s RODEO FX participated as well, providing valuable expertise in creating the environment.

 Who’s Who In The Gods Of Egypt

 Set [Gerard Butler]: Son of Ra and god of the Desert, Set is plagued by jealousy.
-In Set’ s eyes, his father apparently favors his brother Osiris, the God of Nature and Life, who is deemed to be a wise ruler and merciful facilitator of human souls into the Afterlife.
+In Set’s eyes, his father apparently favours his brother Osiris, the God of Nature and Life, who is deemed to be a wise ruler and merciful facilitator of human souls into the Afterlife.
 Set believes that mortals are dispensable and far inferior to the gods.
 Set puts his pursuit of power, authority and material wealth above all else.
-Set’ s deity is an armored jackal-creature, and his weapon is his sceptre.
+Set’s deity is an armoured jackal creature, and his weapon is his sceptre.

 Horus [Nikolaj Coster-Waldau]: Horus is the Lord of the Air.
-While his ego is initially inflated by his status as a god, through his association with Bek, Horus slowly learns to respect mortals, and even develops a liking of them.
-It’ s a change of heart he’ ll need if he’ s going to avenge the death of his father Osiris and retake the throne from the usurper Set.
-Horus’ deity is a winged and armored form with a falcon-shaped head.
+While his ego is initially inflated by his status as a god, through his association with Bek, Horus slowly learns to respect mortals, and even develops a liking for them.
+It’s a change of heart he’ll need if he’s going to avenge the death of his father Osiris and retake the throne from the usurper Set.
+Horus’ deity is a winged and armoured form with a falcon-shaped head.
 His power resides in his eyes.